 If you can highlight other practices’ strengths and weaknesses you can find opportunities to improve your own marketing and performance.
 Pay attention to which posts and content are generating the most responses.
 Learn what promotions are popular.
 Observe effective branding decisions. etc.

 Competitive analysis can be as simple as listing a few major med spas in your area with a few strengths.
 Or you can dive deeper into their specific practices with a detailed overview of their data (patients, followers, campaigns, etc).

 Your research may highlight some areas where you can improve or identify a niche that isn’t being targeted that may be an opportunity for your practice.

 It doesn’t matter how great your goals are in theory if they are not carried out effectively.
 Putting in place systems to track and monitor your goals is crucial for seeing your desired growth.

 In order to monitor your results, you will need to know the baselines you are starting with.
 Your goals should center around achieving from these baselines.
-For example, social media goals should look at current followers, shares, and like counts (in a recent month) and make goals to grow from there.
-(For more guidance on how to best utilize your social media accounts to gain patients, check out this page:
+For example, social media marketing goals should look at current followers, shares, and like counts (in a recent month) and make goals to grow from there.

 Once you know your baselines, identify how you will track your goals.
 At the minimum, make sure to define WHAT is being tracked, HOW you plan on tracking it, and HOW OFTEN you will monitor your goals.